Create virtual tables using the virtual connector provider

 Virtual tables enable integrating data from external data sources by seamlessly representing that data as tables in Microsoft Dataverse, without data replication.
 Solutions, apps, flows, and more can use virtual tables as if they were native Dataverse tables.
 Virtual tables allow for full create, read, update, and delete privileges unless the data source they're connecting to specifically forbids it.
 More information about virtual tables: Create and edit virtual tables that contain data from an external data source.

 This document covers the new experience using Power Apps (make.powerapps.com) to create virtual tables using the following virtual connector providers:

 - SQL Server

 - Microsoft SharePoint

-You can create a virtual table for Excel using the virtual connector provider by following the earlier process.
+You can create a virtual table for Excel using the virtual connector provider by following the legacy process.
 More information: Create the virtual table for Microsoft Excel

 To learn more about supported actions and limitations with the connector, go to:

 - Connector reference for the SQL Server connector